43app/43corr/README.md

   <h3 align="center">43corr - Evaluate your 42 projects</h3>

   <p align="center">
-    43 gets you started fast, straight to the execution of your code and the edition of main files thanks to its simple and elegant embedded command line.
+    43 gets you started fast, straight to the execution of your code and the edition of your files thanks to its simple and elegant embedded command line.
     <br />

   </p>